ALive-research/Slicer-Liver/LiverResections/Testing/README.md

 The script:

 1. Computes SHA-512 of each staged file.
-2. Uploads each as a release asset on `AliveTestingData` (named by its digest; `--clobber` so re-captures replace cleanly).
+2. Uploads each as a release asset on `ALiveResearchTestingData` (named by its digest; `--clobber` so re-captures replace cleanly).
 3. Writes the matching `.sha512` stubs under `Data/Baseline/`.
 4. Prints `git add` + `git commit` hints.